-9.37 The Haddon Road site is primarily occupied Torne Valley Farm and Country Stores (included a large storage area to the rear) and a petrol station (to the front).
-The northern part of the site is an empty unit with a large storage space to the rear.

-9.38 The site is located at the southern edge of the town centre along the A6.
-The site has good public transport access, there is limited parking in place and access onto the site could be improved as could circulate.
+- 9.37 The Haddon Road site is primarily occupied by Torne Valley Farm and Country Stores and includes a large storage area (to the rear) and a petrol station (to the front).
+The northern part of the site is an empty unit with a large storage space to the rear. - 9.38 The site is located at the southern edge of the town centre along the A6.
+The site has good public transport access, there is limited parking in place and access onto the site could be improved, as could circulation. - 9.39 The northern part of the site is being actively marketed and, from discussions, the agent is in advanced negotiations with a potential tenant.

-- 9.39 The northern part of the site is being actively marketed and from discussions with the agent is in advanced negotiations with a potential tenant. - 9.40 There have been historic applications for the site including Tesco, a mobility shop and an exhaust and tyre centre.
-However these were rejected due to concerns around transport impact and or noise and the site is close to residential uses. - 9.41 According to the landowner the site is likely to revert to retail uses.
-However if this does not materialise other uses could be considered.
-These would include employment uses including light industrial and or limited office development subject to viability considerations. - 9.42 Depending on the use of the vacant unit, the rear of the site could provide some alternative uses including limited B-class employment.
+- 9.40 There have been historic applications for the site including Tesco, a mobility shop and an exhaust and tyre centre.
+However these were rejected due to concerns around transport impact and or noise, and the fact that the site is close to residential uses. - 9.41 According to the landowner the site is likely to revert to retail uses.
+However if this does not materialise, other uses could be considered.
+These would include employment uses including light industrial and/ or limited office development subject to viability considerations. - 9.42 Depending on the use of the vacant unit, the rear of the site could provide some alternative uses including limited B-class employment.
 This would have to be at a scale suitable for the surrounding residential units.